Compute similarity metrics between sites based on species composition

 will compute the Simpson and Bray-Curtis similarity metrics, respectively.

-is used in the Simpson formula because a
+Note that pmin is used in the Simpson formula because a, b, c, A,

-Euclidean computes the Euclidean similarity between each pair of site following this equation:
+Euclidean computes the Euclidean similarity between each pair of sites following this equation:

 Euclidean = 1 / (1 + d_ij)